marwancm/Next.js/README.md

-# Next.js
+# Hexashop
-Project with Next.js and API
+Porject with next.js and api